 To give you an idea of how pH works, our tears are pH neutral.
 If they had a low pH, it would burn when we cried.
 And if the pH was high, it would dry out our eyes.

 Always keep a good supply of pH Increaser on hand because this pH levels can change frequently.
 We suggest monitoring your Alkalinity levels as well if you're having pH balance problems as adding Alkinity Increasers raise the pH level of your pool as well, talk about hitting two birds with one stone!

 The Ideal Alkalinity Level ranges from 100 ppm to 150 ppm

 Alkalinity is a pH buffer, meaning it helps to keep the pH from drastically moving up and down the pH scale by absorbing major changes to the waters before affecting the pH.

-It’s also a good idea to keep a hefty supply of alkalinity increaser on hand since this reading can fluctuate.
+It’s also a good idea to keep a hefty supply of alkalinity increaser on hand since Alkaline levels can fluctuate quite easily.

 Without calcium, your water will become hungry for it and seek to fulfill it’s appetite by feasting on your pool’s plaster, and anywhere else it can get it.
 This is basically what calcification on your pool walls and floor is.